 SSRNPDF (Paper)PDF (Appendix)Abstract +

 This paper examines how price competition in the product market affects the intensity and breadth of innovation.
-I assemble a unique data set comprising all 461 prosecuted collusion cases in the United States from 1975 through 2016, where I match 1,818 collusive firms to firm-level data on innovation.
-Empirical results from a difference-in-differences methodology show a negative causal relationship between price competition and innovation.
-When collusion suppressed price competition, colluded firms increased patent filings by 20.5 percent and top-quality patents by 16 percent.
-A significant portion of these patents are attributable to fundamental innovation activities since innovation inputs—R&D investment and the number of unique patenting inventors—increased in tandem by 15.2 percent and 22.9 percent, respectively.
-Furthermore, firms broadened their scope of innovation by exploring new technological areas; the number of patented technology classes increased by 11.9 percent.
+I assemble a unique data set comprising all 461 collusion cases prosecuted in the United States from 1975 through 2016 and match 1,818 collusive firms to firm-level data on innovation.
+Empirical results from a difference-in-differences methodology show a negative relationship between price competition and innovation.
+When collusion suppressed price competition, colluding firms increased patent filings by 28 percent and top-quality patents by 20 percent.
+A significant portion of these patents are attributable to genuine innovation activities because innovation inputs—R&D investment and the number of unique patenting inventors—increased in tandem by 16 percent and 34 percent, respectively.
+Furthermore, the number of patented technology classes increased by 16 percent as firms broadened their scope of innovation by exploring new technological areas.
 When competition was restored by collusion breakup, the increased and broadened innovation activities reverted to their previous levels.
 The effects were greater for collusion that was stronger and in fast-growing industries.
-I shed light on market profitability and firm financial constraints as key economic mechanisms driving the trade-off between price competition and innovation growth.
+I further explore market profitability and financial constraints on firms as potential mechanisms driving the trade-off between price competition and innovation growth.

 Large firms generally undertake their research and development (R&D) activities through networks of laboratories located in multiple countries.
 Scholars have sought to understand how knowledge flows between these R&D centers through examining firms’ use of information technology, shared common routines, and long-term immigration of human capital.
 Less is known about whether short-term migration of scientists between R&D centers located in different countries can impact firms’ intra-organizational knowledge flows and resultant invention outcomes.
 However, firms often leverage short-term migration of employees, thus understanding how it can impact firms’ invention outcomes is important.
 We theoretically argue that short-term migration of employees to R&D centers in other countries can help to lower the communication costs associated with transferring tacit knowledge between different R&D centers.
 In turn, this will translate into firms creating a greater quantity of inventions that draw on a broader scope of knowledge.
 Further, we suggest that these benefits of reduced communication costs on firms’ invention outcomes will be magnified if the two R&D centers have an intermediate level of knowledge overlap and if their primary spoken languages differ.
 To empirically test these arguments, we take advantage of the creation of the visa-waiver program for up to 42 countries which increased their citizens’ ease of visiting the USA.
 We broadly find support for our theoretical arguments in the context of the pharmaceutical industry.
 Further, we find that both R&D centers (host and visitor) gain from short term migration with the magnitude being greater for centers with access to more resources.